Georgia Medicare Optometry Services

 Many Medicare Advantage plans include vision benefits beyond what Original Medicare covers:

-- Annual routine eye examination: typically $0 to $30 copay
+• Annual routine eye examination: typically a low or no copay

 Beneficiaries with significant vision care needs may benefit substantially from MA vision benefits.
 Specific benefit structure varies by plan, year, and county.